Makktu/wheres-my-60/README.md

 # WHERE'S MY 60?

-# The most simple bus-tracking webapp possible!
+# The most simple bus-tracking webapp in the world...

-This one-page webapp will be designed to perform just one task: to track the current location of the Stagecoach no. 60 bus service from Warwick University to Arena Park.
+## A one-page webapp, designed to perform just one task: to track the current location of the Stagecoach no. 60 bus service running from Willenhall, Coventry to University Hospital. and from University Hospital to Willenhall, Coventry.

 ### 21 Sept 2021